elven-js/elvenjs-website/src/docs/sdk-reference.md

 Remember that it shouldn't be used as a custom localStorage operations replacement.
 It has preconfigured localStorage key and should be used only for ElvenJS related operations.
 Mostly reading the actual state of the application.
 Below you will find what data you can get:

 - `signature` - auth signature when you provide the auth token
+- `loginToken` - the token you pass in the login function to get the signature back (optional)
 - `address` - actually logged in erd address
 - `loginMethod` - actually chosen login method, for example, `maiar-browser-extension`
 - `expires` - when your current session will expire